STEP

 LET'S CHOOSE YOUR LIEN

 Select whether you want a personal property lien, a real property lien, or both.
-Read the difference about each lien below.
-Why settle
+Why settle for one lien when you can file both?

-Complete the form in less than 10 minutes and submit your lien for
+Complete the form in less than 10 minutes and submit your lien for filing.

 -